CharlesTaylor7/trendy-philosophy/README.md

 - Provision a PostgreSQL table

-- Show multiple trend lines
+- Autofocus to first empty query box
 - Tab between search queries
-- Sync search queries with query parameters of the url.
+- Add color picker for each trendline
+- Implement add button for adding a new query
+- Implement delete button for deleting a query
+- Introduce autocompletions
 - Calculate correlations
-- Introduce autocompletions

 - Make font consistent between label & search query
 - Keep graph dimensions consistent even when there is no match on the query